Skip to main content

 Suggested Duration

-1-2 hours for a leisurely self-guided tour, longer if attending classes or events
+Plan on 1-2 hours for a leisurely visit, longer if you're really into gardening or photography

 Getting There